devops-champ/app-containerization-project/_docs/container-security-best-pactices.md

 ## Container Security Best Practices

+Security is an essential part of any containerized application workflow.
+Below are some best practices to ensure your images are secure, starting with automated scanning using Snyk.

 ### Image Vulnerability Scanning

 Image Vulnerability Scanning is the process of inspecting Docker container images to detect known security vulnerabilities (CVEs — Common Vulnerabilities and Exposures) in: